sjwaight/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ![In this screenshot of a Bash window, az account list has been typed and run at the command prompt.
 Some subscription information is visible in the window, and some information is obscured.](media/b4-image38.png "Bash AZ Account List")

-### Task 2: Download Starter Files
+### Task 2: Clone Starter Files

-In this task, you use `git` to copy the lab content to your cloud shell so that the lab starter files will be available.
+In this task, you use `git` to clone the lab content to your cloud shell so that the lab starter files will be available.

 > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).